Arriving in Paris with family

 All the modes of transport for getting to the centre of Paris from a train station or airport by bus, metro, RER or taxi

 Paris is served by six train stations situated in the centre of the capital.
 From these, you can take a metro or one of the taxis parked in front of every station.

 If you are arriving by plane, then there are several ways of getting to the city centre.

 The cars Air France offer several airport shuttle transport services to and from several central points in Paris (one-way: from €9 for adults and €5.50 for children; round-trip: from €18 for adults.
 Fares vary according to itinerary).
-Finally, different private shuttle services can be pre-booked at a fixed fare.
-According to the number of people travelling, you can choose a people carrier, minivan or minibus via companies like Start Shuttle.
+Finally, some companie like Infinity Luxe, Chauffeurs de Maître, Luxury Racing Driver or different private shuttle services can be pre-booked at a fixed fare.
+According to the number of people travelling, you can choose a people carrier, minivan or minibus.